Environmental Law Enforcement and Governance

 END Act Strategy Development

 In accordance with the Eliminate, Neutralize, and Disrupt Wildlife Trafficking Act (END Act), the U.S. Embassy in Kenya developed an interagency mission strategy to combat wildlife trafficking there.
-In support of this effort, Two DOI technical consultants contributed to a thorough and robust strategy that will inform the future work of DOI-ITAP in Kenya as well as that of State and USAID. on the U.S. best practices to help draft these new rules to strengthen environmental law enforcement.
+In support of this effort, two DOI technical consultants contributed to a thorough and robust strategy that will inform the future work of DOI-ITAP in Kenya as well as that of the U.S. Department of State and U.S. Agency for International Development (USAID) on best practices to help draft these new rules to strengthen environmental law enforcement.

-Financial support to local organizations such as Tsavo Trust, WildlifeDirect, Conservation Alliance of Kenya, and IUCN to support their work in addressing the local drivers of poaching and human-wildlife conflict.
+DOI-ITAP assisted local organizations to support their work in addressing the local drivers of poaching and human-wildlife conflict.

-DOI-ITAP supported technical specialists from NPS and USGS working with counterparts in Kenya to create databases, utilize historical records, and design models to inform decision-making.
+DOI-ITAP supported technical specialists working with counterparts in Kenya to create databases, utilize historical records, and design models to inform decision-making in Kenya's Northern Rangelands.

 FACTSHEETS & ADDITIONAL RESOURCES: